 Users and Roles

 User permissions in Pimcore are based on a users and roles concept.
-Each user can have serveral roles and both - users and roles - can have permissions.
+Each user can have several roles and both - users and roles - can have permissions.

-In Pimcore there are two levels of user permissions.
-Firstly, the permissions on system components and secondly permissions on data elements (assets, objects and documents).
-Permissions can be granted to roles or individual users.
+Permissions can be granted to individual users or groups of users (called "roles" in Pimcore).
 The following paragraphs describe how and where permissions can be set and how they will or will not affect each other.

 - Admin - if checked, all permissions on all system components are granted to that user